JacobPulk/art/README.md

 <br>

 ## 3.5.
-How to: Interrupt searching or rendering
+Interrupt searching or rendering

 Most scheme/theme searches, and image renders, should produce a result in seconds or minutes, especially under the default settings.
 Regardless, if a search or render is taking too long, press ``ctrl + c`` to interrupt it and enter a new command.